ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 ![Indentation right alignment result](/figures/20170416-8.png)

 ## Wrapped item

 We are almost there, just one final step.
-Again, look at the result we have previously, could you find out any weird thing? _Hint: We have only three items in the list._ "You just said there were only there items?", you asked, "So where is the forth bullet come from?".
+Again, look at the result we have previously, could you find anything weird? _Hint: We have only three items in the list._ “So where is the fourth bullet come from?”, you asked.
 Bingo, you got it.
-The thing is the last item is wrapped to two lines and due to the way we draw bullets, how many lines we have, as so how many corresponding bullets.
-Ideally, each item should only have one bullet, regardless how many lines it contains.
-On the other hand, we just draw bullet for the first line, a.k.a line fragment of each item.
-Sounds simple but how do we determine whether or not a line is the first one or second and so in an item? _Hint: Using new character._ Let me recall the underlying string of the list.
+The thing is the last item is wrapped to two lines and due to the way we draw bullets, there is one corresponding bullet for each line.
+Ideally, each item should only have one bullet, regardless how many lines it contains, thus we only have to draw one bullet for the first line, a.k.a the line fragment of each item.
+Sounds simple but how do we determine whether or not a line is the first one or second in an item? _Hint: Using the new line character._ Let me recall the underlying string of the list.

 ```
 Bullet list\non iOS\nwith TextKit.
 Bullet list on iOS with TextKit.